 Elsewhere, she proves her allegiance to her musical roots with the passionately soulful but downplayed title track and Don’t Judge Me.
 They're luscious and wavey with plenty of reverb and subtle bass through which she sings candidly about the perceptions she is held to.

 I Like That is a nostalgic track; the opening beat feels expertly picked from a decade ago.
 It’s a triumphant love letter about self-care that Monáe is more than qualified to advise on.
 I’ll attempt a strange conversion of the frankness, sexiness and risk-taking of Dirty Computer by comparing it to Michaela Coel and E4’s hit sitcom, Chewing Gum.
-It is audacious in its capacity to say something completely knowable and regular about sex and femininity that just hadn’t been said yet.
+It is audacious in its capacity to say something completely knowable and regular about sex and femininity that just hasn’t been said yet.

 My highlight, Django Jane, is distinct for being an upbeat hip-hop track.
 Monáe launches a visceral, political rap showing not only that, indeed, she can rap, but that her lyrics are incandescent.
 It’s no secret that Monáe had a colossal year two years ago, starring in lauded roles in Oscar winners Hidden Figures and Moonlight, films that did enormous work in improving film representations of people of colour and the LGBTQ+ community.
-She pays homage to the projects (We ain't hidden no more, moonlit n***a, lit n***a) and describing the issue at-large as well as giving credit to Viola Davis (How To Get Away With Murder) and Kerry Washington (Scandal) for spearheading the change on television.
-In addition, she manages to fit in all the earlier themes, too: sex, sexuality, genitalia and women’s power, the technological futurism of her early career on top of diving into her early life, blackness and black civil rights.
+She pays homage to the projects (We ain't hidden no more, moonlit n***a, lit n***a) and describes the issue at-large as well as gives credit to Viola Davis (How To Get Away With Murder) and Kerry Washington (Scandal) for spearheading the change on television.
+In addition, she manages to fit in all the earlier themes, too: sex, sexuality, demystifying genitalia and women’s power, the futurism of her early career on top of diving into her early life, blackness and black civil rights.
 Indeed much of the value of Django Jane is how much Monáe manages to fit in.